G

 How to Tell If It Is Working

 Set expectations honestly: optimizing a page improves its odds of being cited, it does not guarantee it, and the engines cite only a fraction of eligible pages.
-The skeptics in those same communities have a fair point, that no one can see exactly why a model cites one page over another and a single check is close to meaningless, so treat one citation result as noise.
+Skeptics in the same Reddit threads cited above have a fair point: no one can see exactly why a model cites one page over another, and a single check is close to meaningless.
 Judge the trend, not a single check.
 Run your target questions through ChatGPT, Perplexity, and Google's AI Overviews, record whether you appear, and re-check on a schedule.
 Our guide to tracking AI visibility covers how to do that without fooling yourself with a one-off result.

 Two cautions.
 AI referral traffic is hard to attribute, since a large share of it lands in analytics as direct with no referrer, so do not expect a clean before-and-after in your traffic numbers.
 And give it time: content changes take weeks to surface, because AI sourcing shifts gradually.
 The honest signal is whether your share of citations trends up across many runs, not whether a single answer named you today.